BenediktBergmann/PCF-Controls/CheckPhoneNumberControl/README.md

 Excluded CC | Comma separated list of excluded country codes. | Allowed Type | Comma separated list of allowed number types. |
 Excluded Type | Comma separated list of excluded number types. |
+Show Button | Yes or No field.
+Defines whether the "phone call quick create" button should be shown.
+Button only works in MDAs |

 ### Possible Country Codes
 ISO 3166 (alpha 2) country codes needs to be used.
 You can find a list of possible values here: https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes